 Clinical trials are an undeniably important step towards making medical progress.
 However, that progress can not come at the cost of trial participants.
-The participant’s ability to understand everything a medical trial involves is equally important.
-Proper translation of clinical trials is a necessary step in creating a safe clinical trial.
-Especially in low and middle-income countries where patients may only have access to medical care through clinical trials.
-There are the research needs of pharmaceutical companies and academia to consider as well.
+The participant’s ability to understand everything a medical trial involves is equally essential.
+A proper translation of clinical trials is a necessary step in creating a safe clinical trial.
+Especially in low and middle-income countries, where patients may only have access to medical care through clinical trials.
+There is the research needs of pharmaceutical companies and academia to consider as well.
 But at the end of the day, the needs of the participants are of the most vital importance.

 The risks of mistranslation can include:

-- Improper translation may cause the patient to not understand or properly follow instructions.
+- The improper translation may cause the patient to not understand or properly follow instructions.

-- The likelihood for appropriate follow up and treatment of any side effects of the trial decreases.
+- The likelihood of appropriate follow-up and treatment of any side effects of the trial decreases.

-- There may be disparities in prescription and administration of the study preparation.
+- There may be disparities in the prescription and administration of the study preparation.

-- Aside from the participant’s needs, faulty translation can cause damage to credibility and economic revenues.
+- Aside from the participant’s needs, faulty translation can cause damage to the credibility and economic revenues.

 The obligation to translate documents related to clinical trials may vary from country to country.
 But in the United States there are set guidelines.
 Any documentation used for patients or investigators must be in the local language.
 When research by US companies is conducted in another country, the FDA still requires the company to comply with ethical standards.